The Challenge

 Advancing Knowledge

-• Collaborations: Partnerships with insurance commissions, NSW Health, the Australian Federal Government, and various SCI organisations.
+- Collaborations: Partnerships with insurance commissions, NSW Health, the Australian Federal Government, and various SCI organisations.
+Established and executed our inaugural Cure Summit, bringing current collaborating research groups together at NeuRA to discuss progress and priorities.

-• Publications: Members of the research team have had their research published in a number of well-regarded SCI-focused medical journals.
+- Publications: Members of the research team have had their research published in a number of well-regarded medical research journals. eWalk 1 results paper has been submitted to a journal for peer review.

-• Presentations: Delivered a total of eight presentations at local and global SCI research conferences.
+- Presentations: Delivered a total of eight presentations at local and global SCI research conferences, including the ISCoS international conference.

 Research Capacity Building

-• Fellowships: SpinalCure introduced the I. Peter Farell SpinalCure Fellowship to support an outstanding early/mid-career researcher in conducting innovative research aimed at finding a cure for SCI.
+- Fellowships: SpinalCure introduced the I. Peter Farell SpinalCure Fellowship to support an outstanding early/mid-career researcher in conducting innovative research aimed at finding a cure for SCI.
+This was awarded to Ramon Martinez-Marmol at the Queensland Brain Institute to research a microscopic nematode worm’s ability to repair its spinal cord after damage, and potential human applications.

 Health Impacts